How the Logbook Method Works for Vehicle Claims in Australia

 If you prefer a spreadsheet, the driver’s note has a great template to follow, but please include a detailed purpose for each journey, not just “business” or “personal”.
 If you prefer the old pen and paper method, you can still record all your trips in a logbook at your local newsagent!

 Here’s a free Future Advisory template you can download straight away.
+Or grab an ATO vehicle log book template directly from their app.

 Finally, the ATO have their app too.
 You can find that here.